ba-st/Buoy/docs/Comparison.md

 - `StandardComparison differentiatingType`: compares for identity (`==`) or if an object `isKindOf` anotherObject.
 - `StandardComparison differentiatingSending: aSelectorsCollection`: compares for identity (`==`), or if an object `isKindOf` anotherObject and all selectors are equal for both objects.
-- `StandardComparison differentiatingThrough: aBlock`: it will compare `==` or if an object isKindOf anotherObject.
-Then evaluate comparison using aBlock of boths objects.
+- `StandardComparison differentiatingThrough: aBlock`: compares for identity (`==`), or if an object `isKindOf` anotherObject and the block returns true when applied to both objects.

 Some examples